facebookresearch/generic-neuromotor-interface/README.md

 This repo is for loading and plotting surface electromyography (sEMG) data associated with the paper ["A generic noninvasive neuromotor interface for human-computer interaction"](https://www.biorxiv.org/content/10.1101/2024.02.23.581779v1.full.pdf).

-The dataset contains 100 sEMG recordings for each of the three tasks described in the paper: `discrete_gestures`, `handwriting`, and `wrist_pose`.
+The dataset contains 100 sEMG recordings for each of the three tasks described in the paper: `discrete_gestures`, `handwriting`, and `wrist_angles`.
 Each recording is packaged in an `hdf5` file.
 This repo contains utility functions for loading and plotting these recordings.

 ![Figure 1 from the paper](images/figure_1.png)